 - Pay for your transfer via debit/credit4card or bank transfer (POLi).
+Or with Apple Pay via the app.
 You can also pay in cash – but you’ll need to head to your nearest Western Union® agent location to finish the transfer.

 To wire money in person, there are a few different steps: